valeriansaliou/constellation/README.md

 _If you do not set any `rescue` records; in the event all regular records get reported as dead, DNS clients will be served an empty response.
 Thus, it is judicious that you still serve fallback records._

+**CNAME records with CNAME flattening:**

+CNAMEs are useful to centralize a record value in a single entry.
+Though, it is illegal as per the DNS RFC to share it with other records at the same level.
+As well, CNAMEs require DNS resolvers to perform a second resolving step as to resolve the flat value (eg. `A`, `AAAA`, `TXT`, etc. records).

+CNAME flattening can be enabled for a record by setting the `flatten` property in the API to `true`.
+By default, no CNAME flattening is performed.

+_Note that the `flatten` option is only applicable to records with CNAME values.
+If flattening is enabled on eg. a `A` record type, the `flatten` property will have no effect._

 #### API routes

 ##### Check if a DNS record exists